ozwillo/ozwillo-doc/_includes/1-introduction.md

 - a hidden service with public access (for example if the service owner does not want to be referenced under Ozwillo's store)
 - more typically services that are either visible and public, or hidden and protected.

-The [User Authentication](#ref-4) section shows how these authorization schemes can be implemented.
+The [User Authentication](#ref-4) section shows how these authorization scenarios can be implemented.